-How AOL Instant Messenger Works
+How AOL Instant Messenger Worked

-By: Dave Roos
+By: Dave Roos |

 Image courtesy of AOL

 What's IM exactly?
-By downloading a small program on their computer, IM users can send and receive short text messages over the Internet.
+By downloading a small program on their computer, IM users can send and receive short text messages over the internet.
 IMs are different than e-mails, because they enable a real-time conversation between two or more people.
 When I type an IM and press send, the other people in the conversation see that message immediately and can reply within seconds.

 Advertisement